-Here’s list of simple, concrete actions that can make us the sorts of people about whom our dogs brag.
-In the comments section, feel free to add to our list, improve on our suggestions, or just tell us what you do to be a good dog person.
+Here’s a list of simple, concrete actions that can make us the sorts of people about whom our dogs brag.

 Let’s get started.